 Disruptive technologies must be amenable to rapid growth

-Some of the emerged technology cores are found to be highly amenable to growth.
+Some of the emerging technology cores are found to be highly amenable to growth.
 This growth is vital for making successive versions of innovations around the new technology core increasingly better and cheaper.
-And this race should continue until and unless the innovation around alternative technology core successes to be better as well as less costly.
+This race should continue until and unless the innovation around alternative technology core successes to be better as well as less costly.
 The following graph shows an example of the computer storage industry.
 Once this substitution reaches that level, existing customers start replacing their products with the substitution.
 And incumbent firms also start finding fewer and fewer new customers for their products.

 But why does it kill jobs and incumbent firms?
 Why cannot incumbent firms switch to the next wave?